rafi4204/SSL-Pinning-Android/README.md

 ## Overview
 Github Api has been used to show the ssl pinning.
-Its a simple user info api which will show user name.After clicking the button github api will be called and it will fectch user data.
+Its a simple user info api which will show user name.After clicking the button github api will be called and it will fetch user data.

 ![Alt text](https://github.com/rafi4204/SSL-Pinning-Android/blob/master/image/Screenshot_20230206_233429.png "CertificatePinner")